France is calculating the cost after a rare earthquake hits the West - ExBulletin

 Seismologists said the quake was the most significant in the region since 1972.

-Earthquakes of magnitude five or greater are rare in France, with the last such event occurring in November 2019 in the remote southern provinces of Drome and Ardeche.
+Earthquakes of magnitude five or more are unusual for France, with the last such event occurring in November 2019 in the remote southern provinces of Drome and Ardeche.

+Independent journalism costs money.
+Support the Times of Malta for the price of a coffee.

 |